ISC2 CISSP

 How long is the CISSP certification good for?

-While the CISSP certification is valid for three years, there are certain requirements for ISC2 certified members and associates to maintain their membership, certification and active status.
-As per ISC2’s member policies, they “must earn a minimum amount of continuing professional education (CPE) credits for each of their one -year or three-year certification cycles, as well as pay an annual maintenance fee (AMF).”
+Your CISSP certification is valid for three years, but you can maintain it indefinitely by following certain requirements.
+As per ISC2’s member policies, you must earn a minimum amount of continuing professional education (CPE) credits for each of your three-year certification cycles and pay an annual maintenance fee (AMF).

-Note: ISC2 allows certified members and associates a 90-day grace period for fulfilling the AMF and CPE requirements on time.
+Note: ISC2 allows certified members and associates a 90-day grace period to fulfill the AMF and CPE requirements on time.

 What are CISSP CPEs?

-Part of the renewal requirements for those holding the CISSP is meeting a certain amount of CPE credits annually and throughout the three years.
-Failure to comply will result in the revocation of an individual’s CISSP designation and needing to retake the exam to be recertified.
+Part of the renewal requirements for those holding the CISSP is meeting a certain amount of CPE credits over the course of your three-year certification cycle.
+Failure to comply will result in the revocation of an individual’s CISSP designation, which means they’d have to retake the exam to get recertified.

-To satisfy the CISSP CPE requirements, beginning the calendar year after becoming certified, members need to engage in activities that directly relate to the domains of the certification (categorized as “Group A” credits) or that are outside the domains but still part of the general professional development (“Group B” credits).
+To satisfy the CISSP CPE requirements, beginning the calendar year after becoming certified, members need to engage in activities that directly relate to the domains of the certification (which earn you “Group A” credits) or that are outside the domains but still part of the general professional development (which give you “Group B” credits).

 What are CISSP AMFs?

-ISC2² certified members pay a single AMF of $125 (regardless of how many certifications they earn) which is due each year upon the anniversary of their certification date.
-Associates of ISC2 pay an AMF of $50 due each year.
 Failure to pay within 90 days will result in certification suspension.
-The reinstatement fee is $600, which needs to be added to repaying the application fee of $100 and the AMF costs before registering and then scheduling for the exam by creating an account with Pearson VUE.
+The reinstatement fee is $600, in addition to the application fee of $100 and your AMF costs.
+This has to be paid before you can register for an exam by creating an account with Pearson VUE.

 What is the code of ethics?